mona-frl/QR-Code-FrontEnd-Mentor-Challenge/README.md

 ### What I learned

-How to make rounded borders using border radius purely using CSS.
+How to make the design using only CSS and HTML with div, making rounded borders.

 ### Continued development

-Improve the coding and perhaps redo it using a framework to make it easier and more responsive.
+Improve my code and redo it eventually using different techniques to make it more responsive.

 ## Author